-This article has been written by Khyati Basant, pursuing BBA LLB from Symbiosis Law School, NOIDA.
-This article consists of a depth view of the major amendments that have been done in the Indian Constitution so far.
+This article has been written by Khyati Basant, pursuing BBA LLB from Symbiosis Law School, NOIDA and Ishani Samajpati, pursuing B.A.
+LL.B.
+(Hons) under the University of Calcutta.
+This article consists of a depth view of the major amendments that have been done to the Indian Constitution so far.

-The Constitution of India is the largest constitution in the world.
+The Constitution of India is the largest Constitution in the world.
 India’s Constitution is the supreme rule of law.
-The document sets out the framework for the demarcation of fundamental political code, structure, procedures, powers and responsibilities of government institutions and sets out fundamental rights, guidelines and citizens’ duties.
+The document sets out the framework for the demarcation of fundamental political code, structure, procedures, powers, and responsibilities of government institutions and sets out fundamental rights, guidelines, and citizens’ duties.
 The chairman of the drafting committee, B.R.
 Ambedkar, is generally regarded as the chief architect.
-The Constitution declares India to be a sovereign, socialist, secular, democratic republic, ensuring justice, equality and freedom for its citizens, and endeavouring to promote brotherhood.
+The Constitution declares India to be a sovereign, socialist, secular, democratic republic, ensuring justice, equality, and freedom for its citizens, and endeavoring to promote brotherhood.

 The original Constitution of 1950 is stored in the Parliament House in New Delhi in a helium-filled situation.
-During the Emergency the words ‘secular’ and ‘socialist’ were added to the preamble in 1976.
+During the emergency the words ‘secular’ and ‘socialist’ were added to the preamble in 1976.
 It was adopted by the Indian Constituent Assembly on 26 November 1949 and took effect on 26 January 1950.
-Article 368 of the Indian constitution lays that the government can amend the constitution.
-There are two types of amendment procedure – (i) Rigid and (ii) Flexible.
-Under the rigid system, it is very difficult for the people to amend the constitution.
-This is followed by the constitution of the U.S, Canada, Australia.
-Whereas, the Flexible procedure is where the amendment can be done in the constitution.
+Article 368 of the Indian Constitution lays that the government can amend the Constitution.
+There are two types of amendment procedures – (i) Rigid and (ii) Flexible.
+Under the rigid system, it is very difficult for the people to amend the Constitution.
+This is followed by the Constitution of the U.S, Canada, and Australia.
+Whereas, the flexible procedure is where the amendment can be done in the Constitution.